-So we're heading to Slovakia - not to rowdy Bratislava, but deep into the country's jagged mountain ranges which bubble with hot springs and are lacerated by epic gorges.
-Yes, this year's unadulterated nature binge of choice is Slovakia: here are the five reasons why.
+We're heading to Slovakia - not to rowdy Bratislava, but deep into the country's jagged mountain ranges which bubble with hot springs and are lacerated by epic gorges.
+A fresh and welcome addition to the UK's green list, this year's unadulterated nature binge of choice is Slovakia: here are the five reasons why.

 Why this Central European heartland is ticking all our nature-binge boxes

 1. It's home to one of Europe's last remaining wildernesses

 While countries all over the world are frantically waking up to the realities of mass urbanisation by pouring funds into rewilding projects, Slovakia's Wolf Mountains remain pretty and untouched on the country's Ukrainian border.
 Along with Lapland and certain parts of the Lofoten Islands in Scandinavia, Poloniny National Park qualifies as one of the last remaining wildernesses in Europe.
 Visit now to see the Alps as they would have looked 500 years ago, though be sure to enlist the help of a local guide - you won't find any signposts, just plenty of disarmingly adorable bears, lynxes and wolves.

 2. You can trek lightly trodden mountain paths with epic views